 - 67. In my head I thought that I was only in Langland's Park for a week.
 My records show that I was there for a couple of months.
 Langlands Park was a big detached building in the middle of nowhere.
 It was really isolated at the top of a hill.
 At the bottom was a giant graveyard.
 You could cut through the graveyard onto a street which took you into Port Glasgow. - 68.
-At Langlands there was SNR and the source of the staff.
-Mr MSH was his name I think.
-He was a horrible, disgusting, really awful person.
+At Langlands there was SNR was a horrible, disgusting, really awful person.
 I cannot remember the names of any other member of staff.
-Mr MSH was had a labrador dog. - 69.
+Mr MSH had a labrador dog. - 69.
 From the time I arrived it was mad.
 I used to run away all the time.
-The only good thing there was my best friend EQF was there.
+The only good thing there was my best friend was there.
 We had been friends since I was about five.
 She lived in the next tenement building up from where I lived.
 I didn't know she was in there.
 It was nice to see her.